jasonmzx/3D-Slit-Scanner_ESP32/README.md

 <details>
   <summary style="font-size: 30px; font-weight: 500; cursor: pointer;">Further Elaborations about Networking System | ESP32 to C++ Client | (Diagrams & More Info.) </summary>

+Below is a Basic Diagram of how the TCP Server works on the C++ Client, essentially the **Receiving Thread** is actually the TCP Server, which get's sent messages containing Images & Acknowledgements from the ESP-32 Cam.
+This thread then pushes those buffers onto a queue for the **Processing Thread** to deal with them.
+This way, the actual server suffers no overhead for processing, and can most-likely always be "unblocked" during an incoming message.

 ![Cpp_client_diagram](./static/networking_cpp_tcp_serv.png)